-Note from RV52 – I recently had seen some interesting posts from a fellow named Brandon Macomber from http://www.NewYorkRVHelpUSell.com.
-His business deals with RV repossessions.
+Note from RV52 – I recently had seen some interesting posts from a fellow named Brandon Macomber.
+He had some interesting information regarding RV repossessions.
 Since that is a big subject when discussing standard “stick” houses, I thought it was an interesting subject.
 I wrote Brandon and asked him if he would write an article for RV52.
 Here is Brandon’s article and it looks like a great teaching article.

 How to save 25 to 40% when buying an RV

-The short answer is that you can do this by buying a repossessed RV direct from the lender.
+The short answer is that you can get almost half-off the price of an RV by buying a repossessed RV direct from the lender.
 Or at least as direct as you can reasonably make it.

 Why purchase a repossessed RV?

 Why would anyone want to purchase a repossessed RV, 5th wheel, travel trailer or camper?

 The answer is simple: to save money and get a great RV.

 An average buyer will save between 25% to 40% when buying a repossession directly from a lender or bank.
 This beats paying full retail price when you might be able to find the unit you desire at a huge discount as a repossession directly from a Bank or Lender.

 It is important to understand that buying a repossession is a unique buying option that dealers and wholesalers are familiar with but the average private or retail buyer is not.

 The average retail buyer buys a from dealer or will try and find a private party selling the a vehicle.